-Today, lavender oil benefits your body in the following ways:
+Today, lavender oil benefits for your body include the following:

 1. Antioxidant Protection

-Arguably the most dangerous and most common risk factor for every disease that affects Americans, free radicals (toxins, chemicals, pollutants, etc.) are responsible for shutting down your immune system and can cause unbelievable damage to your body.
+Free radicals, like toxins, chemicals and pollutants, are arguably the most dangerous and most common risk factor for every disease that affects Americans today.
+Free radicals are responsible for shutting down your immune system and can cause unbelievable damage to your body.

-Possibly the most exciting of all research concerning lavender came out in 2014.
-Scientists from Tunisia set out to complete a fascinating task: to test the effects of lavender essential oil on blood sugar to see if it can help diabetes.
+In 2014, scientists from Tunisia set out to complete a fascinating task: to test the effects of lavender essential oil on blood sugar to see if it can help reverse diabetes naturally.

-During the 15-day study, the results observed by researchers were absolutely amazing.
-In a nutshell, lavender essential oil treatment protected the body from the following symptoms of diabetes:
+During the 15-day animal study, the results observed by researchers were absolutely amazing.
+In a nutshell, lavender essential oil treatment protected the body from the following diabetes symptoms (6):

-- Increase in blood glucose (the hallmark of diabetes)
+- Increased blood glucose (the hallmark of diabetes)

 - Metabolic disorders (especially fat metabolism)